Summer Performances 2017

 Thursday 29 June at 7.30pm - predominantly Upper School

 Friday 30 June at 7.30pm - predominantly White Lodge

 Saturday 1 July at 2.30pm - predominantly White Lodge

 Saturday 1 July at 7.30pm - predominantly Upper School

 Running times: 2 hours 20 minutes with 25 minute interval

 General booking is now open - visit the Opera Holland Park website for more information.

 The 2017 programme

 These outstanding performances will feature dancers from all years of the School in a mixed programme of classical ballet repertoire, contemporary and character pieces.
-This year they will demonstrate the range of their abilities with works including Fokine’s exquisite Les Sylphides, MacMillan’s lyrical Concerto, Hans van Manen’s dynamic Solo and Didy Veldman’s enigmatic See Blue Through, with additional work by choreographers such as Frederick Ashton, August Bournonville, Ohad Naharin, Jonathan Watkins and Kristen McNally.
+This year they will demonstrate the range of their abilities with works including Fokine’s exquisite Les Sylphides, MacMillan’s lyrical Concerto, Hans van Manen’s dynamic Solo and Didy Veldman’s enigmatic See Blue Through, with additional work by choreographers such as Frederick Ashton, August Bournonville, Ohad Naharin, and Jonathan Watkins.